 I am a Mechanical Engineering M.D. student at UC Riverside who is passionate about helping students who are struggling with math or physics to gain a better understanding of the subject matter.
 In the past I was a Peer leader.
 As a Peer leader I guided freshman students through their first year of college and taught them time management, organization, and study skills that helped them receive good grades in an engineering degree.
 Outside of my studies I like to exercise, play sports and play video games.

-UC Riverside - Bachelors, Mechanical Engineering
+Undergraduate Degree: University of California-Riverside - Bachelors, Mechanical Engineering

-UC Riverside - Masters, Mechanical Engineering
+Graduate Degree: University of California-Riverside - Masters, Mechanical Engineering

 AP Physics C: Electricity and Magnetism